Fisheries & Marine Protected Areas

 In addition, the UK continues to provide support for marine protection internationally, including through the £500 million Blue Planet Fund.
 The Blue Planet Fund, financed from the UK overseas aid budget, will support developing countries to protect and sustainably manage their marine resources and address human-generated threats across four key themes: biodiversity, climate change, marine pollution, and sustainable seafood.

-The Fisheries Bill will enable the UK to control who may fish in our waters, and on what terms, for the first time since 1973.
-It will help to protect our marine resources and develop plans to restore our fish stock back to more sustainable levels.
+The Fisheries Act enshrines in law the Government’s commitment to sustainable fishing through its objectives and fisheries statements and through the new legal commitment to producing Fisheries Management Plans to restore our fish stocks to sustainable levels.
 This builds on a manifesto commitment which promised to introduce a legal commitment to fish sustainably as we become an independent coastal state once again.

 The Fisheries Bill has passed through Parliament, and become law.
 You can read it more about it here: https://services.parliament.uk/bills/2019-21/fisheries.html

 The draft Joint Fisheries Statement (JFS) commits the UK Government and Devolved Administrations to work together to adopt an ‘ecosystem-based approach’ to fisheries that will underpin a vibrant, profitable fishing industry that is resilient to climate change.
 The JFS includes a list of proposed Fisheries Management Plans (FMPs) that will be published by the UK Administrations.
 FMPs are a cornerstone of the Government’s approach to fisheries management now that the UK has left the EU’s Common Fisheries Policy.